COLLEGE OF PUBLIC HEALTH

 About the Program

-The Master of Public Health in Applied Biostatistics is a unique and newly developed degree that responses to the growing need for master's-trained professionals with expertise in advanced biostatistical methods.
+The Master of Public Health in Applied Biostatistics is a unique degree that responds to the growing need for master's-trained professionals with expertise in advanced biostatistical methods.
 The program is designed to train professionals in the field of public health who have a clear understanding of and expertise in the use, statistical application and interpretation of large and complex data sets; of the critical importance of valid study designs and analytic methods; and of the application of hypothesis-based development and statistical programming and testing.

 Time Limit for Degree Completion: 4 years